docker/docs/engine/swarm/services.md

 > - The Docker swarm mode scheduler may reschedule your running service
 >   containers at any time if they become unhealthy or unreachable.
 >
-> - Host bind mounts are completely non-portable.
-When you use bind mounts,
+> - Host bind mounts are non-portable.
+When you use bind mounts, there is no
->   there is no guarantee that your application runs the same way in
+>   guarantee that your application runs the same way in development as it does
->   development as it does in production.
+>   in production.

 ### Create services using templates